automatisch/automatisch/packages/docs/pages/build-integrations/folder-structure.md

 :::

 :::warning
-If you did not set up the development environment yet, please go back to the [development setup](/contributing/development-setup) page and follow the instructions.
+If you still need to set up the development environment, please go back to the [development setup](/contributing/development-setup) page and follow the instructions.
 :::

 :::tip